Koko (novel): Creation

 After the success of Ghost Story, Straub struggled to generate a plot that would prove just as financially successful without being derivative of that work.
 He settled on the idea of Koko's murderous Vietnam veteran, and then wrote and re-wrote, ultimately completing the project after four years.
 Straub has described Koko as being "emotionally richer" than any of his prior works.
 He says that while writing it, he tried to mimic the "transparent" and "antiseptic" style of two stories from his collection Houses Without Doors: "Blue Rose" and "The Juniper Tree".

 Koko shares characters with several of Straub's other works.
 The character of Timothy Underhill, for example, subsequently reappeared in the novels The Throat, Lost Boy, Lost Girl, and In the Night Room, and he was mentioned in Mystery.
 A short prequel to Koko, the short story "The Ghost Village", was also published in Straub's 2000 collection Magic Terror.
 The town of Milburn, which was the primary setting of Ghost Story, is briefly featured in Koko.
 The character of Harry Beevers also appears as a teenager and central character in Straub's novella, Blue Rose.

 Reception

+Lucius Shepard, writing for The Washington Post, gave Koko a favorable review, declaring that "the pacing of the novel and the eloquence of its best scenes achieve a momentum that overwhelms its flaws and, overall, Koko is vastly entertaining, often brilliantly written, full of finely realized moments and miniatures of characterization."

+The Los Angeles Times also reviewed Koko positively, calling its story "engrossing" and "blood-chilling."
+It urged readers not to dismiss Koko as "just another serial killer tale."

+The New York Times Book Review described Koko as "a long novel that is complexly plotted and thickly layered" which "seems to be a whodunit, then turns into a whydunit, then back again to a whodunit."
+The review concluded with the observation that "[i]n this fable of men undone by the ultimate horror, evil is anything but banal."

+In a mixed review, The Chicago Tribune described Koko as Straub's "most ambitious work thus far, though not his most successful. [...]
+His story is too close to the truth to be make believe and never well-enough imagined to be true.
+Koko is hardly a failure, but is not the book one hoped it would be, either."

-Kirkus delivered a harsh review, stating that "the characters remain static" and that "the twists hold no punch" before ending it with "an honorable, mighty failure."
+Kirkus delivered a negative review, stating that "the characters remain static" and that "the twists hold no punch" before ending it with "an honorable, mighty failure."

+The Baltimore Sun also reviewed Koko unfavorably, dubbing it a "sleep-inducing effort from a man who seems as though he would rather be doing something else."
+The critic opines that the "main character is boring and bland, [Straub's] atmosphere is lacking, and his settings are unconvincing.
+His style is so awkward that too often I found myself rereading many sentences just to make sure that I was clear on what he was trying to say."